shell-networks/SCCM-Scripts/README.md

 Update the AD schema by creating System Management Container for SCCM and giving rights to site server

+- 02-No-SMS-on-Drives

+Creation of no_sms_on_drive.sms file on drives you dont want SCCM to install files

 - 03-Install-WIndowsFeatures-on-SCCM-Server

 Installation of all needed WIndows features on SCCM Site Server